GYCinc/DaHub/DECISION_LOG.md

 *   **Type:** `Refactor`
 *   **Context:** User feedback indicated that the class approval card layout was horizontally inefficient, with too much empty space.
 A more "tightened up" layout was requested, with topic capsules centered and stacked.
 *   **Decision/Outcome:** The `ClassApprovalCard` has been refactored to use a three-column grid layout.
 The first column contains the date and title, the central column displays the topic tags in a compact 2-column grid, and the third column holds the "Review & Approve" button.
 *   **Rationale:** This change directly addresses user feedback to create a more compact, balanced, and information-dense layout.
-The new grid structure eliminates wasted horizontal space and improves the scannability of the topic capsules, resulting in a cleaner and more professional UI.
+It eliminates wasted horizontal space and improves the scannability of the topic capsules, resulting in a cleaner and more professional UI.

 ### 2024-08-20: Redesign Cards with Left Accent Bar